 Have you ever heard of beautiful Jekyll Island in southeast Georgia?
-You may know that at one point in history, 1/6th of the entire world’s worth was controlled by the men who would winter here in the late 1800’s and early 1900’s.
+You may know that at one point in history, 1/6th of the entire world’s worth was controlled by the men who would winter here in the late 1800s and early 1900s.

-Well, we’re not here to talk about them so set that thought aside and instead lets focus on the sights there are to see here on Jekyll Island, a great destination for both you and your kids.
+Well, we’re not here to talk about them so set that thought aside and instead let’s focus on the sights there are to see here on Jekyll Island, a great destination for both you and your kids.

-Where to Stay:
+Where to Stay

-Many hotels at Jekyll Island give you the opportunity to wake up to a beautiful Atlantic sunrise.
+There are 10 hotels on the island.
+Each one has something to offer, but many hotels at Jekyll Island give you the opportunity to wake up to a beautiful Atlantic sunrise.

 Beaches at Jekyll Island

 We are beach lovers, and Jekyll Island has many beaches to enjoy.

 Depending on how busy you are, you can find both secluded beach trail parking as well as roomy parking lots.

 Each beach has a little something different for you.

 If you have special mobility needs, Jekyll Island has access points designed specifically for you.
 You can learn about them here.